Software Testing: From Theory to Practice

 Create unit, integration, and system tests using current existing tools (i.e., JUnit, Mockito, and JaCoCo) that effectively test complex software systems.

-Derive test cases that deal with exceptional, corner, and bad weather cases by performing several different techniques (i.e., boundary analysis, state-based testing, decision tables) as well as able to reflect about their limitations, when and when not to apply them in a given context.
+Derive test cases that deal with exceptional, corner, and bad weather cases by performing several different techniques (i.e., boundary analysis, state-based testing, decision tables) as well as able to reflect on their limitations, when and when not to apply them in a given context.

 Design and implement testable software systems by means of architectural patterns such as dependency injection, and ports and adapters.